 Think of ordering floor samples like trying on clothes, or test-driving a car.
 This is not a decision you want to make blind; you want to see the actual product in your home so you can make the most informed decision possible.
 You may live with your final selections for a long time.
 You should take advantage of everything that can help you choose the floor you’ll love for years to come.

-• How your installation will be scheduled and how long it will take
+• How will your installation be scheduled and how long it will take?

-• Who is responsible for the removal and disposal of any existing flooring
+• Who is responsible for the removal and disposal of any existing flooring?

-• What, if any, preparations you will need to make before the work begins, including moving furniture.
+• What, if any, preparations will you need to make before the work begins, including moving furniture?

 • Find out about any additional costs that could arise.
 Before the installation gets underway, you should be able to know exactly how much money you will be paying for it when it is finished.